-Many big basketball games will be played this weekend in the NBA, NCAA and even your local YMCA.
-Several games will involve famous coaches.
-Duke’s Mike Krzyzewski, UConn’s Geno Auriemma and The Spurs’ Gregg Popovich will lead their teams onto the hardcourt.
-Tens of thousands of lesser-known coaches will do the same.
-All are hoping to win and will begin the game with a plan to play to their team’s strengths.
+March Madness is here!
+Duke’s Mike Krzyzewski, UConn’s Geno Auriemma, and many other famous coaches will lead their teams onto the hardcourt.
+Tens of thousands of lesser-known coaches will do the same in travel and recreational leagues.
+All of these coaches are hoping to win and will begin their game with a plan to play to their team’s strengths.

 Marketers do the same thing when they develop their marketing plans.
 They analyze the landscape and the competition.
 They position their brand to be relevant and impactful.
 They try to highlight their unique strengths.
 Many do research pre-launch to know that their strategies are sound.
 Then they work with their agencies to develop advertising and media plans with the hopes of growing sales and share.

 For both marketers and coaches, once the game starts, unexpected things happen.
 In basketball, some reliable plays won’t work, a star player may go cold, or a turnover could change the momentum.
 In marketing, the competition may surprise with a new game plan of their own, media coverage could drown out your messaging, or more commonly, the sales results and share just aren’t growing as much as your objectives.

 This is where the paths of coaches and marketers typically diverge.